Selective machine learning of doubly robust functionals: Theoretical results

-In this section, we establish certain optimality properties of the minimax and mixed-minimax oracle pseudo-risk selectors defined by Equation~\eqref{eq:defstar}.
-As we will later show by establishing excess risk bounds relating empirical selectors to their oracle counterparts, these optimality results imply near optimal behavior of the corresponding empirical (cross-validated) selector.
+In this section, we establish certain optimality property of the oracle pseudo-risk selector defined by \yifan{ where $\widehat \psi^{s,or}_{k,l}=\PP^1 [H(\widehat p^s_k,\widehat b^s_l)]$.
+Without loss of generality, we consider $S=1$ in this subsection.} As we will later show by establishing excess risk bound relating empirical selector to its oracle counterpart, this optimality result implies near optimal behavior of the corresponding empirical (cross-validated) selector.
 In this vein, focusing on a functional of the doubly robust class with property \eqref{eq:dr0}, consider the collections of learners for $p$ and $b$ obtained from an independent sample of size $n$:

 For the purpose of inference, in the following, our analysis is conditional on $\mathcal{C}_{p}$ and $\mathcal{C}_{b}$.
 Suppose further that these learners satisfy the following assumptions.

 \begin{assumption} Given any $\epsilon>0$, there exist constants $C_p, C_b>1$ and sufficiently large $n_0$ such that for $n>n_0$,